thistleknot/Capstone-577/readme.txt

 Percent formula
+	To get more dispersion, increase holdoutreset loop to say 100 and set resample loop max to 1.
+This will be somewhat expensive but will force a reshuffle of the dataset each pass.
+As is a CV of 10 simulates this effectively enough without being as expensive.

 	The ^3 is for reseed, holdout reset, remonte carlo.

 		Normally, one only needs to do one seed, therefore reducing to ^2